efliu1/TourGuide/README.md

 * Tommy spent 3 hours working on the project proposal
 * Neil spent 3 hours working on the project proposal
 * Steven spent 3 hours working on the project proposal

+## Week of May 19:
+* Eric spent 4 hours working on the project proposal
+* Tristan spent 4 hours working on the project proposal
+* John spent 4 hours working on the project proposal
+* Tommy spent 4 hours working on the project proposal
+* Neil spent 4 hours working on the project proposal
+* Steven spent 4 hours working on the project proposal